jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 If automatic building and deployment is not enabled for your project, you can still take advantage of multistage deployment.
 However, you will need to manually deploy builds.

+<a name="logs"></a>
+###Logging

+You can view history pages containing logs for your builder and deployer stages by clicking on particular builds or deployments, as well as clicking on the **Last Build** or **Deployed** links.

+![Locations that open history pages from Advanced Build & Deploy][5]

+In addition to the build logs themselves, you can also view unit test results, generated artifacts, and code changes for any particular build from the build history page.

 <!--
 <a name="addl"></a>
 ##Additional resources